caleidon/caleidon/README.md

 <h1 align="center">Hey, I'm Alan</h1>
-<h3 align="center">A well-rounded developer with a burning desire to create magical user experiences</h3>
+<h3 align="center">Well-rounded developer with a burning desire to create magical user experiences</h3>

 - 🔭 I’m currently working on **a procedurally generated colony simulator with pitch black nights and an atmospheric ambience**